mbbmbbmm/pickyBoxSelect/README.md

 # Picky Box Select

-blender add-on that box selects edges or faces if their vertices are all within the box.
+Blender add-on that box selects edges or faces if their vertices are all within the box.

+**Installation:** Unzip folder.
+In Blender go to File>User Preferences>Install from File... and chose PickyBoxSelect.py
+Search for it in the Add-ons tab and check the check box to activate.

-Search for 'picky box' in the space bar menu or assign a hotkey (e.g. Os-Key+Alt+b) for 'mesh.picky_box_select'.
+**Usage:** Search for 'picky box' in the space bar menu or assign a hotkey (e.g. Os-Key+Alt+b) for 'mesh.picky_box_select'.
+Use like the normal border select.